Delays to zones

-Leeds’ CAZ will not impose fees on private cars and vans, but non-compliant HGVs, buses, coaches will pay £50/day, taxis and private hire vehicles £12.50/day.
-To be introduced mid-2020 (date TBA).
+The proposed Leeds’ CAZ has been suspended for the foreseeable future.
+It was set to impose fees on private cars and vans, with non-compliant HGVs, buses, coaches paying £50/day, taxis and private hire vehicles £12.50/day.

-Manchester is planning to introduce a £100/day charging CAZ for non-compliant HGVs in 2021 – expanding to £7.50/day for non-compliant vans, minibuses, motorhomes and motorised horseboxes in 2023.
+Manchester is planning to introduce a £100/day charging CAZ for non-compliant HGVs in 2022 (originally due 2021) – expanding to £7.50/day for non-compliant vans, minibuses, motorhomes and motorised horseboxes in 2023.